 Even if you have been able to track ovulation in the past, it’s difficult for some time after having a baby.
 It takes time for your body to get back to its regular ovulation/period cycle.
 When you start having sex again, you need to have birth control options ready to go, unless you desire to grow your family quickly.

 5, Your libido will probably be low for several months.

+You will probably experience less interest in lovemaking and an overall low sex drive.
 Again, thank you hormones!
 In all fairness, it can’t all be blamed on them.
-Your mind and body has taken quite a hit the first few months after pregnancy.
+Your mind and body have taken quite a hit the first few months after pregnancy.
 Your body will still be recovering for several months.
 Not to mention the amount of sleep deprivation you have had to endure.
 And let’s throw in all of the new responsibilities and caregiving we do…and let’s also include that some women struggle terribly with postpartum depression (about 20%).
 It’s a lot!
 All of this takes a toll on your libido.